bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lerch.md

 ### Mathematical Profile (Excerpt):
 * Like most people from that part of the world in that period he has both a German version of his name, Mathias, and a Czech version, Matyáš.
 * However there is no evidence that he ever used the name Matěj and he always used Matyáš.
-* His parents were Vojtěch Lerch and Barbora Adamovská, who worked on a farm, and had five children who survived past the baby stage, two boys and three girls.
-* The remaining children, Matyáš (the subject of this biography), Ružena and Marie all grew to adulthood.
 * Lerch should have begun his education at an elementary school at the age of six.
-* When Lerch was eight years old the family moved to Sušice, about 5 km from the small village of Milínov.
 * After the elementary school, which he left older than other pupils because of his late start, Lerch progressed to the lower secondary burgher school of Sušice.
 * After studying at the burgher school, Lerch reached the end of his compulsory schooling in 1877.
 * It seems that a religious dispute with one of his teachers led to Lerch leaving the school in Pilsen and attending a secondary school at Rakovník, due west of Prague, in 1879.